-After completing this lab, you will be able to view the contents, use the index, and search for information in Microsoft SQL Server Setup Help, as well as save the location of information on the Favorites tab.
+After completing this lab, you will be able to:

+- View the contents, use the index, and search for information in Microsoft® SQL ServerTM Books Online, as well as save the location of information on the Favorites tab. - Create a Northwind database diagram.